 Even if you’ve never been on a fishing charter before, you probably still have an idea or two about what you want to try.
 This could be a technique you want to learn, a species you want to catch, or even a specific fishing spot you want to visit.

-If you or your fellow anglers have something special in mind, now’s the time to mention it to your captain.
-Also – let them know that this is your first fishing trip!
+If you or your fellow anglers have something specific in mind, now’s the time to mention it to your captain.
+Also – let your guide know that this is your first fishing trip!
 This way, they’ll have a good idea of your skill level and will be better prepared to show you the ropes.

 Perhaps the most important question to think about is what kind of trip suits you and your group.
 Deep sea fishing for big game species is often the first thing that comes to mind, but this is by no means the only type of fishing trip available.
 Not every charter is about battling huge Marlin in deep waters, after all.